Adiguna7/Adiguna7/README.md

 Hi there 👋

-🌱 Justifelong learner on a journey to grow and improve, grateful for the chance to collaborate with amazing people in the software engineering field.
+🌱 Just lifelong learner on a journey to grow and improve, grateful for the chance to collaborate with amazing people in the software engineering field.

 🧠 Background & Experience: